-A DVANCED STANDING (in other words, college credit) is granted in the following cases:
+$A^{\text{DVANCED STANDING}}$ (in other words, college credit) is granted in the following cases:

-- 1. When the applicant submits from an accredited college, junior college, or college of education, a certificate of honorable dismissal and a transcript of the studies pursued.
-However, no applicant is allowed more than sixteen hours of credit for each semester of work taken at another recognized institution. - 2.
-When the applicant, at the time of entrance, passes satisfactory examinations in the subjects in which he desires advanced standing. - 3.
-When the applicant submits from an accredited high school, in excess of sixteen units for admission, credits in subjects which are also taught in college; provided that for at least one semester he successfully continues work in these subjects at Calvin College.
-The limit of such college credit allowance is six hours. - 4.
-When the applicant submits credits from an accredited high school for work done after graduation, provided these credits are in courses taught in both high school and college.
+1. When the applicant submits from an accredited college, junior college, or college of education, a certificate of honorable dismissal and a transcript of the studies pursued.
+However, no applicant is allowed more than sixteen hours of credit for each semester of work taken at another recognized institution.

+2. When the applicant, at the time of entrance, passes satisfactory examinations in the subjects in which he desires advanced standing.

+3. When the applicant submits from an accredited high school, in excess of sixteen units for admission, credits in subjects which are also taught in college; provided that for at least one semester he successfully continues work in these subjects at Calvin College.
 The limit of such college credit allowance is six hours.

-Admission 21
+Admission